KarMiles/campervan-adventures/README.md

 *	**Main section in the middle**

-    *	Landing / Home page - contains an image sending the user a clear message about the subject of the website and text with concise presentation of the value the company provides to their customers.
-The theme both on image and text is wonderful holidays in a campervan.

-    *	Our Campervans - shows a short presentation of available campervans with photographs and description of each vehicle.
+    *	Landing page - Campervans - shows a short presentation of available campervans with photographs and description of each vehicle.
 In case more than one photograph is available for a campervan the they will be changed by the mouse click.
 This will be indicated by the text showing when mouse is moved over the photo and buttons placed on the sides of the photo.
 This part enables visitor to get the feeling which campervan they would be most comfortable in.

+    * Services - shows description of services offered at company's garage.

+    * FAQ - presents answeres to frequently asked questions related to company's rental and campervan service business.

-    *	Contact Me - provides address of the company, telephone number and an email address.
+    *	Contact Me - provides contact data (opening hours, address of the company, telephone number and an email address), Google map, newsletter sign-up section and a short discription of the company in About Us section.

 *	**Footer** with links to company’s social media at the bottom of every page.
 Links in the footer open in separate browser windows.